-Fine Focus is now accepting article submissions on research in the fields of microbiology or microbiology education.
+Fine Focus is now accepting article submissions on research in the fields of microbiology or microbiology education to be published in the summer 2020 issue.
 You will have to register with the journal if you have not submitted anything before.
 Registration is free.

 Please read the Submission Guidelines below before submitting and article for review.

 All parts of manuscripts must be typed fully double-spaced, at least 10-pt. type including references, tables, table captions, footnotes, and figure legends.
 Manuscripts must be in Word format.
 Page margins on all sides must be at least 1 in.
 (2.5 cm) wide.
 Lines on each page must be numbered to facilitate review of papers; but final revised manuscripts must NOT have line numbers.
 Number all pages, including tables and figures.
 The manuscript must be between approximately 2,000 and 7,000 words.

 Fine Focus will consider publishing original research articles, mini-reviews on topics of contemporary interest, and research notes over abbreviated work that adds to the greater body of knowledge in a specific sub-discipline of microbiology.
 Fine Focus is published twice each year – in January and July.
 Manuscripts are accepted and reviewed on a rolling basis.
 However, to be considered for each volume, the submission deadlines are October 31 (for January publication) and March 20 (for July publication).